 This past Tuesday in Denver, at TRVE Brewing Co.’s Acid Temple, a group of sour and wild ale producers gathered to discuss the future of the category, and the formation of a new organization called the Sour and Wild Ales Guild (SWAG).
-The list of attendees was noteworthy—Lauren and Eric Salazar from New Belgium, Jason Perkins of Allagash, Sarah and James Howat of Black Project, Jay Goodwin of The Rare Barrel, Jeffrey Stuffings of Jester King, Cory King of Side Project, and many more.
+The list of attendees was noteworthy—Lauren Limbach and Eric Salazar from New Belgium, Jason Perkins of Allagash, Sarah and James Howat of Black Project, Jay Goodwin of The Rare Barrel, Jeffrey Stuffings of Jester King, Cory King of Side Project, and many more.

 The purpose, according to a small group I met with at Goed Zuur in the city’s Five Points neighborhood last night, is to push the education, quality, and nomenclature of sour beer in America.

-“The ‘Sour on Sour’ discussion at CBC in Philly two years ago was the impetus to form a guild,” Stuffings said, referring to the panel discussion led by Lauren Salazar and Good Beer Hunting alongside Goodwin, Andrew Emerton (New Belgium), and Brandon Jones (Yazoo + Milk the Funk), which was attended by a couple hundred brewers.
+“The ‘Sour on Sour’ discussion at CBC in Philly two years ago was the impetus to form a guild,” Stuffings said, referring to the panel discussion led by Lauren Limbach (formerly Salazar) and Good Beer Hunting alongside Goodwin, Andrew Emerton (New Belgium), and Brandon Jones (Yazoo + Milk the Funk), which was attended by a couple hundred brewers.
 “This will try to address, at least partially, some of those issues.”

 “This will pick up where that Slack left off,” Goodwin added, referring to the collaboration app community GBH started after the CBC panel.